 - Paper Structure

-- Analysis, design, and modelling of information system requirements.
+- Analysis, design, and modelling and implementation of information system requirements

 - Course outline